CanberraGrammar/cc-ext-2020-discoboard/Week 4 - Stacks and Memory/readme.md

-# Week 3 -- Stacks and Memory
+# Week 4 -- Stacks and Memory

 ## Stacks:
 Your discoboard contains one pre-defined stack.
 This can be used with two instructions

 ### Push

-`Push` moves the values from the registers onto the stack without wiping the
+`Push` moves the values from the registers onto the stack without clearing the register

 ```armasm
 push {<register(s)>}